mwoedlinger/steganography_python/README.md

 # steganography_python
 Simple python project to hide any file in an image.

+From wikipedia: "Steganography is the practice of concealing a message within another message or a physical object.
+In computing/electronic contexts, a computer file, message, image, or video is concealed within another file, message, image, or video." ([Link](https://en.wikipedia.org/wiki/Steganography))

+This project allows to conceal an arbitrary file in an image by modifying one bit for every pixel.
+The resulting image contains is typically indistinguishable from the original image with the naked eye.
+For a given image the maximal message_file size is 8*3*width*height* - 24 ("-24" because we use 3 bytes, i.e. 24 bits, to save the length of the encoded file).
+This implementation only work with lossless compression (e.g. png), lossy compression might change the pixel values which leads to a corrupted message.

 ## Requirements

 The project requires an active python environmen with numpy and opencv-python: